More results found.

 Learn about the Team at The University of Texas System, including our Associate Vice Chancellor for Finance, Assistant Vice Chancellor for Finance, and Senior Financial Analyst.

-Terry rejoined the U.T.
-System in March 2000 after previous work with the U. T. System from 1992–1994.
-In his current role, Terry is primarily responsible for managing the System’s various financing programs on behalf of the 14 academic and health-related institutions, including the Permanent University Fund and Revenue Financing System debt programs aggregating over $10.0 billion.
-Terry also manages the System's debt derivatives program, currently consisting of various interest rate swap agreements aggregating over $3.0 billion in notional amount.
-Before rejoining the System, Terry held the positions of Finance Supervisor and Manager of Financial Planning at the Lower Colorado River Authority (“LCRA”), a regional utility based in Austin, Texas.
+Terry Hull has almost 30 years of municipal finance experience including over 20 years of experience at The University of Texas System.
+In his current role, Terry is primarily responsible for overseeing treasury services, merchant services and managing the System’s various financing programs on behalf of the 14 academic and health-related institutions, including the Permanent University Fund and Revenue Financing System debt programs aggregating over $11.0 billion in debt outstanding.
+Terry also manages the System's debt-related derivatives, currently consisting of various interest rate swaps aggregating over $3.0 billion in notional amount.
+Before rejoining the System, Terry held various corporate finance positions at the Lower Colorado River Authority (“LCRA”), a regional utility based in Austin, Texas.
 In these roles, Terry was responsible for developing annual business and financial plans and providing strategic financial planning to its various lines of business.
-He managed LCRA’s short-intermediate term investment portfolio and directed staff responsible for the organization’s treasury management and disbursement functions.
+He was involved with structuring debt transactions, managed LCRA’s short-intermediate term investment portfolio and directed staff responsible for the organization’s treasury management and disbursement functions.
 Terry is a Certified Treasury Professional (CTP) and earned both his MBA in Finance and a BS in Aerospace Engineering from The University of Texas at Austin.

 Allen joined the U.T.
 System in September 2012 and is responsible for managing the System's various financing programs on behalf of the academic and health-related institutions as well as providing support for investment oversight of the System's endowment and operating funds.
 Allen is also responsible for analyzing the System's capital projects and initiatives on behalf of the institutions and provides support for quantitative analysis of the System's financial position and debt/swap portfolios.
 Prior to joining the System, Allen was a Vice President with Prager & Company in San Francisco, where he worked for eleven years as an investment banker and a financial advisor specializing in higher education and not-for-profit finance.
 Allen earned an MBA from the Haas School of Business at the University of California in Berkeley in 2009 and a BA degree in Physics and Mathematics from Claremont McKenna College in 2001.